Best portable induction cooktop | Top 8 reviewed + buying tips

-- Temperature control is not precise.
+- Temperature control isn’t precise

-Most power: NuWave PIC Pro (1800w)
+2. Most power: NuWave PIC Pro (1,800w)

-Best cheap portable induction cooktop: Rosewill RHAI-13001
+3. Best cheap portable induction cooktop: Rosewill RHAI-13001

 A portable induction cooktop doesn’t have to be expensive to be good.
 Some are affordable yet highly useful.

-Best value for money: Duxtop 8100MC
+4. Best value for money: Duxtop 8100MC

 This model has a compact size, yet the coil diameter is 8 inches, just like most portable induction cooktops are.

-The Max Burton is powered by an 1800 W burner.
+The Max Burton is powered by a 1,800 W burner.
 The unit offers rapid heating, making sure you can get all your meals ready in no time.

 The Max Burton 6400 also comes with a 3-hour timer and can be a great unit for slow cooking.
-It also offers separate simmer and boil buttons for added versatility.
+Plus, it offers separate simmer and boil buttons for added versatility.

-- Excellent heating power with its 1800 W burner
+- Excellent heating power with its 1,800 W burner

 - Comes with separate simmer and boil buttons